tanvisawant0417/spice-and-smile/README.md

 # 🍽️ Spice and Smile

-> A modern, user-friendly web application for seamless food ordering, built with PHP, JavaScript, and CSS.
+> A modern, user-friendly web application for seamless food ordering, built with HTML, CSS , JavaScript, and MYSQL (WAMP).

 ---